 What are the Four Levels of Scaled Agile Framework?

-There are four levels, or let’s say configurations of SAFe, i.e., essential SAFe, Large Solution SAFe, Portfolio SAFe, and Full SAFe.
+There are four levels or configurations of SAFe, i.e., essential SAFe, Large Solution SAFe, Portfolio SAFe, and Full SAFe.
 Let us discuss each of them in detail.

-- Essential SAFe: This is the basic-level configuration of the scaled agile framework and provides limited elements that offer most of the benefits.
-It is the ground-level configuration that acts as a foundation for all the other configurations.
+- Essential SAFe: This is the basic-level configuration of the scaled agile framework and provides limited elements that offer the most benefits.
+The ground-level configuration acts as a foundation for all the other configurations.

 - Large Solution SAFe: This is a suitable solution for large-scale and complex applications and works independently of the portfolio level.
-This level facilitates coordination and synchronization for maintaining transparency and an organized flow of work.
+This level facilitates coordination and synchronization for transparency and an organized workflow.

 - Portfolio SAFe: This configuration aligns the portfolio’s initiatives with the overall solution strategy of the enterprise.
 It also helps define strategy and investment funding for the portfolio’s value streams.
 Also, it offers lean governance and Agile portfolio operations for the teams involved.